Setnor School of Music

 Coggiola is a featured performer in Stravinsky’s “L’Histoire du Soldat” on the Summit Record Label recording An American Soldier’s Tale, as well as on the Mark Record recordings Syracuse University Wind Ensemble and Friends and Soldier Stories.
 She is an inductee of the national music honor society Pi Kappa Lambda, the international honor society in education Kappa Delta Pi, and is an honorary member of the Sigma Alpha Iota international music fraternity for women.
 Prior to her position at Syracuse University, she was an assistant professor on the faculty of Radford University in Virginia, where she was director of the music business program and studio instructor for clarinet, saxophone, and flute.
 She has also held various teaching positions at the public school level in New York, Georgia, and Florida.

 A native of Buffalo, New York, Coggiola holds both master and doctor of music degrees in clarinet performance from the Florida State University.
-She graduated magna cum laude with degrees in performance and music education and a performer’s certificate from the State University of New York College at Fredonia, where she was winner of both the School of Music Concerto Competition and Robert W. Marvel Award for Excellence in Performance.
+She earned a B.M. in performance and music education and a performer’s certificate from the State University of New York College at Fredonia, where she was winner of both the School of Music Concerto Competition and Robert W. Marvel Award for Excellence in Performance.
 Her principal teachers have included Frank Kowalsky, James East, Roger Hiller, and James Pyne.

 As a freelance clarinetist, Coggiola was a frequent performer with the Syracuse Symphony Orchestra and Syracuse Opera, as well as with other central New York ensembles, including the Rochester Philharmonic and SUNY Oswego’s Upstate X-Tet.
-She was director of the former Syracuse University Clarinet Choir and has appeared as conductor with the Poco Allegro Youth Wind Ensemble.
+She has directed the Syracuse University Clarinet Choir and has appeared as conductor with the Poco Allegro Youth Wind Ensemble.
 She is active as a competition and solo festival adjudicator and private studio instructor.